Skip to main content

 That means auth provider selection looks structurally like storage provider selection.

-The two auth capabilities
+The auth capabilities

 auth.identity